Why Active Adult Communities Are Getting Smaller

 Today, active adults are living longer and retiring later.
 Many residents of 55+ communities work full- or part-time jobs and may be mainly interested in a state-of-the-art fitness center and a convenient location.
 Smaller developments are often a good choice as they can fit into diverse areas, including more urban settings where residents can be close to work, shopping, entertainment and more.
 Smaller active adult communities may include less homes and cover less ground, yet they are not light on amenities.

 Impressive small communities can be found in popular retirement areas throughout the country.
 In Northern California, Glenbrooke offers resort-style indoor and outdoor amenities, as well as a location that is just 15 miles from Sacramento.
-Just a few more small-but-fabulous communities include Alegria, in New Mexico, Tivoli Reserve, in Florida, and Solera at Kern Canyon, in California.
+Just a few more small-but-fabulous communities include Alegria, in New Mexico and Tivoli Reserve, in Florida

 By developing smaller active adult communities, builders can also bring resort-style living to areas that are not traditionally considered retirement havens, such as Ohio, Minnesota, New York and Indiana.
 This gives active adults more opportunities for enjoying the benefits of an age-restricted or age-targeted community without moving away from family and familiar places.
 While large golf communities continue to be popular with many homebuyers, newer communities are likely to be much smaller.
 And it’s easy to see that these smaller communities certainly offer their own appeal.